s-razoes/pySR/README.md

 # pySR
-Simple Python3 HTTP/S server with log, redirect, bash output, IP filter, IPv6, IP timeout.
+Python3 HTTP/S server with log, redirect, command execution, IP filter, IPv6 support, IP timeout, simple file server

-To keep it fast and mean, no request is ever read, only gets the IP and origin port.
+To keep it fast and mean, it was built from socket level up.
-This means that the log will only have datetime and IPs, not much more.

 ## Arguments:

 * location - Location to redirect to.
+* sameURL - When new location, keep the path (the path and file name in this example: http://example.com/PATH/XXX.JPG) [Default no]
+* upgradeHost - With this option it will keep the path and subdomains and upgrade host to HTTPS [Default no]
 * respond - Body text to respond.
 * respondF - File to respond.
 * p - Port to serve [Default=8080]